 WINDOW STYLES | DOUBLE HUNG

-Perhaps one of the more traditional styles of window, the double-hung, or double-sash window type consists of two panes of glass, or “sashes,” which are able to slide up and down. the double-hung window originates from the United Kingdom and remains as the default choice of window styling there, as well as countries formerly colonized by them.
+Perhaps one of the more traditional styles of window, the double-hung, or double-sash window type consists of two panes of glass, or “sashes,” which are able to slide up and down. the double-hung window originates from the United Kingdom and remains the default choice of window styling there, as well as countries formerly colonized by them.
 These windows are typically fitted with shutters, a key component of any window fixture.

 WINDOW STYLES | CASEMENT

 Casement windows are fitted with hinges.
-The standard placement of its hinges are located on the far sides of the panel, or panels.
+The standard placement of its hinges is located on the far sides of the panel, or panels.
 This creates a fixture that swings outward like a door.
 Pretty sweet, no?
 A small glass door for the side of your home.
 In the United States, casement windows are usually opened mechanically by a crank.
 In Europe, they are more commonly seen to be fitted with an espagnolette, a 4-piece locking mechanism that is pleasing to look at.

 WINDOW STYLES | BOW AND BAY

 Both bow and bay windows styles are similar in nature.
 While there are a few minute distinctions between the two, for all intents and purposes they are lumped together when designed a window fixture.
 The term “bay window” refers to any window fixture which protrudes outward from the structure it is affixed to.
 A bow window is simply defined as a curved bay window.
 Bay windows are polygonal in form.
 The addition of bay windows allows for an added pocket of space to a room, as well as adding an expanded outward view.

 WINDOW STYLES | AWNING